 How will you know if you’ve accomplished your goal?
 Or how will you know how close or far you are from achieving it?
 A SMART goal for lawyers must be measurable.
 This means you can track and assess the goal’s progress with quantifiable milestones.
 For example, if your goal is to increase firm collection rates, make it measurable by setting out to increase firm collection rates by a number—say 5%.
 Then, by tracking changes in collection rates, you’ll know with certainty when you’ve reached the goal.

 Setting big goals is a worthy endeavor, but setting unrealistic and unattainable goals makes them demoralizing and less meaningful.
 Using our example, if your goal is to increase firm collection rates by 2,000%, or adopt a brand new AI tool across your firm within a week, you aren’t giving yourself a realistic, achievable framework.
 This erodes the goal’s effectiveness.
 On the other hand, you don’t want to set goals that are so easy that they’re equally meaningless.
 For example, a goal to increase collection rates by 0.0005% may not be challenging enough to follow through.
 Consider both ends of the spectrum and set a goal that balances being challenging with being attainable.

 While, as we previously noted, career goals for lawyers—and goals for law firms—should be specific, they also need to tie in with your larger vision.
 Look at the goal of increasing firm collection rates by 5%: This goal is relevant to the larger goal of increasing firm revenue and business success.
 Setting a goal of learning to play the guitar may be a goal, but it’s not relevant to your career—so it shouldn’t be part of your career goal setting.

 Set a time-frame for each goal that you want to accomplish within.
 Set an honest, realistic deadline from the outset to boost your chances of success.
 Choosing an unrealistic time limit for your goal reduces its effectiveness.
 In our example, you could give your goal of increasing firm collection rates by 5% a time limit of one year.
-This way, at the end of 2021, you can assess, evaluate, and tweak your goal accordingly.
+This way, at the end of 2024, you can assess, evaluate, and tweak your goal accordingly.
 As another example, you might want to look at decreasing your firm’s lockup, a new metric covered in the 2023 Legal Trends Report.

 Examples of SMART goals for attorneys